vbrusca/ZigMatrixUtils/guides/clean_and_clear_vectors_1.md

-# Clean and Clear Matrices
+# Clean and Clear Vectors

-To clear a matrix, zero out all matrix values, you can use the <b>clrXmtx</b> function as shown below on line 5.
+To clear a vector, zero out all vector components, you can use the <b>clrXvec</b> function as shown below on line 5.

 <!-- //"XMTX: clrXmtx test" -->
 <pre>